 We do not have any additional technical assistance needs at this time.
 We currently use the integrated Hawaii case management system "E2 Hawaii" to track all of our service provisions for all clients.
-HUD Exchange "ask a question", has once again this year been an invaluable resource for our questions.
+HUD Exchange "Ask a Question", has been an invaluable resource for our inquiries.
 Zainab from Cloudburst assisted us with our APR this year.
 Everyone has been very helpful as we are often the first competitive grant approved in the new grant cycle.

-- c.
-Barriers and Trends Overview.
+c.
+Barriers and Trends Overview

 Provide a narrative addressing items 1 through 3.
-Explain how barriers and trends affected your program's ability to achieve the objectives and outcomes discussed in the previous section. - 1.
-Describe any barriers (including regulatory and non-regulatory) encountered in the administration or implementation of the HOPWA program, how they affected your program's ability to achieve the objectives and outcomes discussed, and, actions taken in response to barriers, and recommendations for program improvement.
-Provide an explanation for each barrier tunion in response to surriers, t r - 8 ☐ HOPWA/HUD Regulations ☐ Planning ☐ Housing Availability □ Rent Determination and Fair Market Rents ☐ Discrimination/Confidentiality ⊠ Eligibility ☐ Technical Assistance or Training ☐ Supportive Services ⊠ Rental History ☐ Criminal Justice History ☐ Housing Affordability ☐ Geography/Rural Access ☐ Other, please explain further selected.
+Explain how barriers and trends affected your program's ability to achieve the objectives and outcomes discussed in the previous section.

+۱. Describe any barriers (including regulatory and non-regulatory) encountered in the administration or implementation of the HOPWA program, how they affected your program's ability to achieve the objectives and outcomes discussed, and, actions taken in response to barriers, and recommendations for program improvement.
+Provide an explanation for each barrier selected.

+⋈ HOPWA/HUD Regulations ☐ Planning □ Housing Availability ⊠ Rent Determination and Fair Market Rents ☐ Discrimination/Confidentiality Multiple Diagnoses ⊠ Eligibility ☐ Technical Assistance or Training ☐ Supportive Services □ Rental History ☐ Criminal Justice History ☑ Housing Affordability ☐ Geography/Rural Access ☐ Other, please explain further

-Geography/Rural Access
+Geography/Rural Access: